 INDIVIDUAL | Inducted 2003

-As researcher, advocate, and educator, she has made outstanding contributions in the area of lesbian health.
+As a researcher, advocate, and educator, Tonda Hughes has made outstanding contributions in the area of lesbian health.
 Besides innovative research projects, she has advised government and private health and social service agencies, organized conferences, and made many public educational presentations.
 She teaches at the College of Nursing in the University of Illinois at Chicago.

 Research and advocacy related to lesbian, gay , bisexual, and transgender (LGBT) issues can pose significant career risks to academic professional because such research is not always valued or understood and because funding is difficult.
 Nevertheless, Hughes began to pursue her interests in lesbian health as an untenured faculty member of the College of Nursing at the University of Illinois at Chicago (UIC) in the early 1990s.